BadNapster/redmine_email_inline_images/README.md

 # Redmine email inline images plugin

 Handle inline images on incoming emails, so that they are included inline in the issue description.
+Based on the plugin from GitHub: http://github.com/credativUK/redmine_email_inline_images

 ## Features

 * Issues created with email requests will include inline images from the email in the issue description.

-## Getting the plugin

-A copy of the plugin can be downloaded from GitHub: http://github.com/credativUK/redmine_email_inline_images

 ## Installation